micmejia/bible-dump/AMPC/Luke/Luke 23.md

-Now the centurion, having seen what had taken place, [^q]recognized God _and_ thanked _and_ praised Him, and said, Indeed, without question, this Man was upright (just and innocent)!
+Now the centurion, having seen what had taken place, recognized God _and_ thanked _and_ praised Him, and said, Indeed, without question, this Man was upright (just and innocent)!